The Kugel Law Firm's Blog

-A skilled New Jersey DWI lawyer may be able to help you protect your rights and your freedom.
-They may also be able to help you seek alternative avenues that could lead to the best possible outcome for your case.
+A skilled New Jersey DWI lawyer can help you protect your rights and your freedom.
+They can also help you seek alternative avenues that could lead to the best possible outcome for your case.
 At The Kugel Law Firm, experienced NJ DWI attorney Rachel Kugel has years of experience helping clients with their DWI cases.
-Contact us today to learn more about how we can help.
+Contact us today at (973) 854-0098 to learn more about how we can help.

 New Jersey DWI is a Quasi-Criminal Offense